fabien-todescato/zcube/README.md

-Counting Trees for Fun and Profit with _zcube_
+_net.ftod/zcube_
 ==============================================
+Counting Trees for Fun and Profit

 _zcube_ is about counting trees, and aggregating the counts of the _subtrees_ of these trees.
 The intent is to provide an analytical tool to compute aggregate sums over multiple hierarchical dimensions.